cafalchio/photography_website/README.md

 - Optmizila compressor to reduce the images sizes [Optmizila](https://optmizila.com/)
 - The love running webpage, provided by Code Institute as an example
 - Am I responsive for providing the responsive website [Am I Responsive](http://ami.responsivedesign.is/)
+- Google, stack overflow and other websites for providing the code examples